UCSFMemoryAndAging/MAC-PET/Blazhenets-G_Centiloids-Reproducibility_2025/README.md

 # Overview

-In this repository you will find the code distributes to the collaborators who agreed to supply the data for the centiloids meta-analysis in Blazhenets et al. 2025 [currently submitted for publication].
+In this repository you will find the code distributed to the collaborators who agreed to supply the data for the centiloids meta-analysis in Blazhenets et al. 2025 [currently submitted for publication].

 ## Licensing